cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Simple Check

-A simple check is done by rolling {3D20} and keeping the middle value.
+A simple check is done by rolling {3d20} and keeping the middle value.
-Everything above 10 is added to a corresponding attribute or skill, everything below is subtracted.
+Everything above 10 is added to a corresponding attribute or Expertise Area, everything below is subtracted.
 The result is compared to a target number.
 If the result is equal to or above the target number, the check is passed.
 Otherwise, it has failed.

 > Example
 >